kalaivanan014/user-api/README.md

-For further details of teh API kindly refer teh swagger,yaml from root directory
+For further details of the API kindly refer the swagger.yaml from root directory
 ```
 ## Run Locally